Mange/hehu_tripflare/README.md

 * What happens when joining in progress (JIP)?
 Is the "init" script run for that player?
 * Is it really necessary for each player to have their own handler/spawned functions?
 Can't the server keep track of the mines and spawn flares?
 I think this is all client-side.
-* When disarming a mine and picking it up, what happens?
+* When disarming a mine it fires a flare.
 * Every flare color except for the white is made by "Unknown community author".

+## Building

+Check out the repository, make sure Arma 3 Tools from BIS is installed and copy `make.example.bat.txt` into `make.bat`, edit the paths in it and then run the batch file.

+The finished mod will be placed in `target_directory` that you specify.

 ## Class names